-Some Adobe Commerce and Magento Open Source features are deployed as SaaS (software as a service)—known as Commerce Services.
-To use these services, you must connect your Commerce instance to these services using an API key and a private key, and specify the desired data space in the configuration.
+Some Adobe Commerce and Magento Open Source features are powered by Commerce Services and deployed as SaaS (software as a service).
+To use these services, you must connect your Commerce instance using an API key and a private key, and specify the data space in the configuration.
+You only need to set this up once.

 Generate an API key and private key